nosrac77/data-structures/README.md

 * **Binary Heap** - a binary tree where values are sorted.
 How the heap is sorted is dependent upon the type of heap.
 A max heap sorts values from highest to lowest, and min heap does the opposite.
 Values are added to the bottom, or next open space, and removed from the top.

 * **Graph** - an unordered graph of nodes, connected to each other with pointers (or "edges") that aim in one direction.
 Non-traversible.

 * **Weighted Graph** - A graph (as described above) with weighted edges assigned at edge creation.
 Traversible using depth-first or breadth-first methods.

+* **Binary Search Tree** - A binary search tree containing nodes.
+Each node has a value, which is currently set up to hold integers, and also left and right attributes.
+Nodes are sorted upon insertion.
+Each node is inserted according to it's value compared to the other nodes in the tree.

 ## Time Complexities: